Gojal Tehsil

 Gojal or Upper Hunza is composed of a number of large and small valleys sharing borders with Central Hunza to the south, China in the northeast, and Afghanistan in the northwest.
-Aeenabad is the first village of Gojal, Upper Hunza.
-Except for the Shimshal, Misgar, and Chipursan valleys, all the villages of Gojal, Upper Hunza can be seen from the Karakoram Highway (KKH), which crosses Gojal, entering China at the Khunjerab Pass.
+Ainabad is the first village of Gojal.
+Except for the Shimshal, Misgar, and Chapursan valleys, all the villages of Gojal can be seen from the Karakoram Highway (KKH), which passes through the tehsil and enters China at the Khunjerab Pass.
 The Gojal region has 20,000 Ismaili residents.
+Gojal is predominantly populated by the Wakhi people.

 History

 The valleys and villages of Gojal were settled over time by people from surrounding regions.
 Kyrgyz nomads initially used the areas in Upper Gojal as winter pastures.
 Wakhis migrated from Wakhan to this region, the Yishkuk, Chapursan Valley, the Avgarch area of Gircha and Sost villages were settled in the upper Gojal while in the lower Gojal Hussaini is considered an ancient settlement.
-When Hunza was under the Central Government of Gilgit the Ishkook settlement was wealthy and paid cattle and other dairy products to the Raja of Gilgit.
+When Hunza was under the Central Government of Gilgit, the Ishkook settlement was wealthy and paid cattle and other dairy products to the Raja of Gilgit.
 As Hunza emerged as an independent state during the early 15th century so it can be inferred that different valleys in upper Gojal were inhabited by the Wakhi speaking migrants prior to the emergence of the Hunza state.
 Later, the oral history holds, a catastrophic flood destroyed the Ishkook settlement during the 18th century.